Gambling Laws in Russia

 Key Facts

-• Land-based casino gaming and poker gaming are only legal at licensed venues in one of the special gaming zones in the country.
+• Land-based casino and poker gaming are legal at licensed venues which must be based in special gaming zones.

 • Online casinos, live casinos and poker sites are illegal.